 This document also makes provision for the presentation of budget information in instances where a Vote represents a "combination of departments" for which uniform budget and programme structures have been agreed upon.
 In such cases, budget information should be provided at a subsub-programme level.
 Examples of such combined departments are the following: Cooperative Governance, Human Settlements and Traditional Affairs; Sports, Arts and Culture; Public Works, Roads and Transport; Agriculture and Environmental Affairs.
-The Budget and Programme Structure guide, which will be issued before the 1st draft budget submissions are due, gives examples of such combined departments.
+The Budget and Programme Structure guide gives examples of such combined departments.
 An example of how this should be treated could also be sourced from the KwaZulu-Natal Estimates of Provincial Revenue and Expenditures, 2004 and is presented in Section 7 of Estimates of Provincial Revenue and Expenditure, Table 2.11.
 The exception to this rule relates to cases in the social services (Education, Health and Social Development) sector.
 Where these departments are combined, as it is sometimes the case with Health and Social Development, it is required that two separate Estimates of Provincial Revenue and Expenditure documents be compiled and presented.

 The standardised budget and programme structure and definitions for the main departmental budgets must be used.
-Fourteen sectors have agreed upon uniform budget and programme structures, which apart from the Social Services Sectors (Education, Health and Social Development) include: Agriculture; Environmental Affairs; Human Settlements; Cooperative Governance and Traditional Affairs; Public Works; Economic Development; Office of the Premier; Transport; Sport, Arts and Culture; Provincial Legislatures and Provincial Treasuries which were successfully implemented since the 2005 Budget.
-As part of the budget and programme structure review process new structures were developed for the Tourism and Rural Development sectors.
+Fourteen sectors have agreed upon uniform budget and programme structures, which apart from the Social Services Sectors (Education, Health and Social Development) include: Agriculture; Environmental Affairs; Human Settlements; Cooperative Governance and Traditional Affairs; Public Works; Economic Development; Office of the Premier; Transport; Sport, Arts and Culture; Provincial Legislatures, Tourism and Provincial Treasuries, some of which were successfully implemented since the 2005 Budget.
+As part of the budget and programme structure review process a new structure was developed for the Rural Development sector.
 The budget and programme structure guide will be amended with the agreed structures as soon as it has been formally signed off by the relevant sector authority.